 - the qualifications of the organization to carry out the program,

 - the ways in which the program reflects the priorities of the Criminal and Juvenile Justice Program, and

 - the amount of the budget and the funds requested.

 The Criminal and Juvenile Justice Program will endeavor to respond to your letter within four weeks.
-If you do not hear from us within that time frame please feel free to contact Kiera Edwards at email@example.com.
+If you do not hear from us within that time frame, please send an email to email@example.com.

 Step 2: Proposal Submission

 If OSI-Baltimore determines that the proposal is of interest, it will invite the applicant to submit a full proposal.
 Applicants submitting a grant proposal should use the following format.

 On institutional letterhead, the cover page should include: